WolfDroid/WolfDroid/README.md

 #### Introduction
 <p align="justify">
 A fine arts, technologies, and game industries enthusiast.
-Constructing a research and creative lab called "Enveriesage Studio" that purposely focused on Technologies utilization.
+Constructing a research and creative lab called "Enveriesage Studios" that purposely focused on Technologies utilization.
 Experienced with various programming languages and framework.
 Feel free to contact for more information.
 </p>

 #### Github Stats